nestordemeure/breviarium/data/english.md

 ### Learn About Others

-Much can be learned about someone in sickness, drunkenness, when money is involved and gain or loss is at stake, in games and while traveling - when the doors of the mind are relaxed, the wild beasts more readily emerge from their dens.
-Also in times of affliction, especially when insulted, etc. These occasions should be observed; in these situations one should interact with those one wishes to know.
+Much can be learned about someone's true character in situations like sickness, drunkenness, gain or loss of money, games, and travel.
+When the doors of the mind are relaxed, the wild beasts more readily emerge from their dens.

+Pay attention to how people behave during times of affliction, especially when they are insulted or facing other challenges.
+Interact with those you wish to know better during these situations to gain insights into their character.

-It helps greatly to frequent someone's friends, children, young servants, and attendants, who can easily be bribed with small gifts to reveal much.
+It helps greatly to frequent someone's friends, children, young servants, and attendants.
+They can often be easily bribed with small gifts to reveal much about the person.

-If you suspect what the other person is thinking, suggest the opposite in conversation, praising it.
-If he thinks the contrary, he will scarcely be so cautious as to not betray himself by defending it or adding something to show he feels otherwise.
+If you suspect what the other person is thinking, try suggesting the opposite in conversation and praising it.
+If they disagree with your suggestion, they will likely abandon caution and defend their true opinion or add something to show they feel otherwise, thus revealing their actual thoughts.

-You will recognize what vices someone struggles with by this art: bring up in conversation the vices that most commonly occur and with which your friend is most likely to struggle; he will most fiercely attack and curse the vice with which he himself struggles.
+To recognize someone's vices, try this technique: In conversation, mention the common vices that your friend is likely to struggle with.
+He will most fiercely attack and curse the very vice he himself is guilty of.
 Thus, preachers are often prone to the very vices they most ardently denounce.

-Ask for advice on some matter; after a few days, discuss it with the same person, for by God's providence we easily forget lies.
+Ask for advice on some matter; after a few days, discuss it with the same person, for by God's providence we easily forget lies we have told.

-Pretend you have knowledge of some matter and mention it in front of the person you think knows about it; he will reveal his own knowledge by correcting you.
+To gauge someone's expertise on a topic, pretend to have knowledge about it and mention it in their presence.
+If they are knowledgeable, they will likely reveal their expertise by correcting you.

-See with whom a person associates, for a man is known by the company he keeps, etc.
+See with whom a person associates, for a man is known by the company he keeps.

 Praise someone or console them in affliction, because in such cases obscure and hidden thoughts burst forth.

-Entice someone to tell their life story (which can be done by telling your own, pretending); what wicked deeds they have done to others - from this you will have grounds to reason about the present.
-But be cautious not to reveal your own.
+Entice someone to tell their life story, which can be done by pretending to share your own.
+Pay attention to any wicked deeds they have done to others, as this will give you grounds to reason about their present character.
+However, be cautious not to reveal yourself.

-You will test knowledge in this way, e.g. give an epigram to be read; if he praises it excessively and it is actually poor, he is a man of little poetic ability.
-If he praises it insofar as it is praiseworthy, he is a poet.
-Likewise bring up the subject of food and you will recognize a glutton.
-The same holds for other vices and virtues.
+You can test someone's knowledge or character by presenting them with specific situations.
+For example, give them a mediocre epigram to read.
+If they praise it excessively, they likely have little poetic ability.
+If they praise it only to the extent it deserves, they may be a skilled poet.
+Similarly, if you bring up the subject of food and they show excessive enthusiasm, they may be a glutton.
+This principle can be applied to other vices and virtues as well.

 Have someone propose at a gathering, as if in jest, what each person's abilities are, what virtues they have, what office they are suited for - for often jests weave much truth.

-You can also sometimes play the doctor, mixing things into the food that will make them cheerful and talkative, etc.
+You can also sometimes play the role of a doctor, mixing things into their food that will make them cheerful and talkative.

 It is a sign of a malicious man to frequently contradict; one who often stoops to theft is like this.

 Those who boast much about themselves are not greatly to be feared; they are fantasizers.

-Those who are scrupulous, gloomy, say many vocal prayers, have excessively short fingernails, and practice external mortifications without internal ones are also fantasizers.
+Those who are scrupulous, gloomy, say many vocal prayers, have excessively short fingernails, and practice external mortifications without internal reflection are often prone to self-deception and fantasizing.

 You will recognize one raised from poverty if he starts to complain about food and clothing, for the poor, when elevated, especially desire such things above the nobility.

 Those devoted to wine and Venus rarely keep secrets.
-The later are slaves to their mistress; the former are carried away to inconsiderate speech when inebriated.
+The latter are slaves to their desires; the former are carried away to inconsiderate speech when inebriated.

-You will catch out a braggart and boaster in this way: while he is enumerating his journeys, travels, military service, exploits, how many years he spent in this or that place - then add up the total of all the years; on another occasion ask him what year he began this, what year he finished.
-How many years his life spans - a great inconsistency will be evident.
+To catch a braggart in a lie, listen carefully when he boasts about his journeys, travels, military service, exploits, and how many years he spent in various places.
+Later, add up the total of all the years he mentioned.
+On another occasion, ask him what year he began and finished each experience, and how many years his life spans.
+Any inconsistencies in his story will become evident.
 Also ask if he knows how many towers that famous city has, or that most celebrated fortress (make up a name) - or congratulate him, as if knowing everything, that he escaped this or that danger.

-You will recognize an upright man and his piety if consistency is observed in his life; if ambition and the desire for a higher position are absent; if his modesty is not affected and his composure in all things is not contrived; if his speech is not effeminate and excessive outward mortification is not displayed by drinking or eating too little, etc.
+You can recognize an upright and pious man by the consistency in his life, the absence of excessive ambition or desire for higher positions, genuine modesty, and uncontrived composure.
+His speech should not be overly effeminate, and he should not display excessive outward mortification by drinking or eating too little, or engaging in other ostentatious practices.

 Those who most boast of being free from ambition and pride, and who act in an overly friendly manner when offended, are by nature melancholic or phlegmatic.
 Those who have an affected gentleness, a little bump on the nose, and sharp eyes are usually cunning.